Dakota pipeline investors could face major hit after adverse ruling

 By Tim McLaughlin and Liz Hampton

-BOSTON/DENVER, July 6 (Reuters) - Large investors in the Dakota Access Pipeline, including Phillips 66 PSX.N, could be on the hook for hundreds of millions in payments, after a U.S. court on Monday ordered the owners of the major artery to shut it down and empty it of oil.
+BOSTON/DENVER, July 6 (Reuters) - Large investors in the Dakota Access Pipeline, including Phillips 66 PSX.N, could be on the hook for hundreds of millions in payments, after a U.S. court on Monday ordered the shutdown of the major artery.

 Last year, the pipeline raised $2.5 billion in net proceeds from a bond offering snapped up by U.S. insurance companies and mutual funds.
 Dakota Access LLC and Energy Transfer Crude Oil Co LLC guaranteed repayment of the debt.